The Party (1968 film): Production

-The Party was the only non-The Pink Panther collaboration between Peter Sellers and Blake Edwards.
+The Party was the only non-Pink Panther collaboration between Peter Sellers and Blake Edwards.
 Producer Walter Mirisch knew that Sellers and Edwards were considered liabilities; in his autobiography I Thought We Were Making Movies, Not History, Mirisch wrote "Blake had achieved a reputation as a very expensive director, particularly after The Great Race."
 Sellers had played an Indian man (Dr. Ahmed el Kabir) in his hit film The Millionairess (1960), and another Indian physician in The Road to Hong Kong (1962).
 He is mostly remembered as a similar klutz as Inspector Jacques Clouseau in The Pink Panther series.

-The film's interiors were shot on a set, at the MGM lot, though this may be a mistake as IMDb lists the Samuel Goldwyn Studios on Formosa Avenue, West Hollywood, as the correct address, likely as other Mirisch Company productions, including West Side Story, were shot there as well.
+The film's interiors were shot on set.
 The original script was only 63 pages in length.
 Edwards later said it was the shortest script he ever shot from, and that the majority of the content in the film was improvised on set.

 The film started shooting in May 1967 under the title RSVP, and lasted for 12 weeks over the summer of 1967.
 Edwards and Sellers had initially attempted to film part of it as a modern silent picture with subtitles, but Sellers soon found a need to speak and develop the character of Hrundi V. Bakshi, a name he came up with on the spot.
 Several cast and crew members described the production as the most enjoyable of their career, with Denny Miller describing it as "heaven", stating that they knew it was something special when cast and crew not even involved with the shooting of certain scenes would stick around just to watch the filming.
 Claudine Longet very visibly found it difficult to keep a straight face in many scenes.
 Steve Franken, who played Levinson the drunken butler, thoroughly enjoyed being allowed to improvise, but noted the dangers of the foam in the water and struggled to breathe.
 The pool scene where his love interest Janice Kane (Corinne Cole) pours a bottle on his face was improvised due to him murmuring to Cole to clear the foam from his face as he couldn't breathe.

 The film draws much inspiration from the works of Jacques Tati; Bakshi arrives at the party in a Morgan three-wheeler which may suggest Monsieur Hulot's car in Monsieur Hulot's Holiday.
 However, it was not the same car (Salmson AL3).
 The entire film storyline is reminiscent of the Royal Garden restaurant sequence of Playtime, and the comedic interaction with inanimate objects and gadgets parallels several of Tati's films, especially Mon Oncle.